Explored Hampi, Badami, Vijapur By Public Transport.

 we wanted to cover up all the region around Hospet because we don’t visit long distance more often.
 Starting from Hospet we wanted to reach Badami, after enquiry at the bus stop we discovered that the bus going to Badami is only at 13:10 from Hospet, we planned to move From Hospet towards Illkal(one local said you get buses from Iilkal) by bus for 114 rs ticket.

 we boarded a bus for Badami 114 rs ticket and reached Badami by 9 am.
-Hired a autorickshaw for 700 rs to show whole of Badami, Aihole, Pattadkal and dropped us at Aameenabad.
-Near Badami you can also check the Bhootnath temple which has a mesmerizing view at shown in the below pic.
-Head towards the hill to a get a good view of the both side of Badami caves and the Bhootnath temple.
+Hired an auto rickshaw for 700 rs to show the whole of Badami, Aihole, Pattadkal and dropped us at Aameenabad.
+Near Badami, you can also check the Bhootnath temple which has a mesmerizing view as shown in the below pic.
+Head towards the hill to a get a good view of both side of Badami caves and the Bhootnath temple.
 At Badami caves your not allowed to carry your backpacks, you can keep near a restaurant for 5 rs.

-From Badami caves we headed towards a temple near by to have free lunch The best part to travel in south is that you get free lunch in many temples(Rice is my favorite).
+From Badami caves we headed towards a temple nearby to have free lunch The best part to travel in the south is that you get free lunch in many temples(Rice is my favourite).

 We planned our stay at Kudalsangam in Sangeshwara temple’s Dharam peet.
 As of no direct bus was available so we went to Hundgund from Ameenabad Rs.30 And for Hundgund to Kudalsangam Rs.
 30 (any bus going towards Bijapur).
 You will reach a junction of Kudalsangam for where the temple is about 1.5 km away and the Dharam peet is like 15 mins walk away just ask any local person for dharam peet.
 A room at dharam peet was for Rs.
 300(for both of us) it was a hostel type place where free dinner was provided which we had and went to our room and rested.

-After gol gombaaz we had a talked with some local asking them are there places which we can visit and we got places to visit but we didn’t had time to visit them because most of them get close by 6pm so bad luck. our bus was at 21:00 so we decided to have some dinner at a thali system hotel and we got a thali in 60rs with 3 chapatis, 2 bhaji, rice and dal. refer below image.
+After Gol Gombaaz we had a talked with some local asking them are their places which we can visit and we got places to visit but we didn’t have time to visit them because most of them get close by 6 pm so bad luck. our bus was at 21:00 so we decided to have some dinner at a thali system hotel and we got a thali in 60rs with 3 chapatis, 2 bhaji, rice and dal. refer below image.

-And atlast we boarded a bus by VRL Volvo A/C to mumbai from vijaypur and reached mumbai 07:00 with happy memories.
-If you have any query or you need any guidance please feel free to contact me I am a Budget traveler like you.
+And at last, we boarded a bus by VRL Volvo A/C to Mumbai from Vijaypur and reached Mumbai 07:00 with happy memories.